League loses its star, yet Brady’s legacy lives on in NFL

 “And it’s crazy how he had an MVP season and he’s retiring.
 It’s almost like Kobe hitting 60 and going out.”

-The last NFL player born in the 1970s went out on top — he’s the defending Super Bowl champion the Bengals or Rams hoist the Lombardi Trophy in wo weeks.
+The last NFL player born in the 1970s went out on top — he’s the defending Super Bowl champion until the Bengals or Rams hoist the Lombardi Trophy in two weeks.

 Just think, Brady could already have a bust in Canton had he retired in his late 30s like his chief rival Peyton Manning did.
 But Brady went 70-24 in his 40s, winning his sixth Super Bowl with the Patriots and seventh one with the Buccaneers.